-The mansion was patterned after the Versailles chateau “La Lanterne,” and it included a huge, formal living room, probably thirty by forty feet.
+The mansion was patterned after the Versailles chateau “La Lanterne,” and it included a huge, formal living room, probably 30 by 40 feet.
 The entire room was adorned with ornate trim, including a massive fleur de lis crown molding on the ceiling, which the mansion’s owners (Howard and Libby Keck) wanted covered with gold leaf.

 I haven’t thought about this for years, but when I read “The World’s Greatest Goldbeater,” Craftsmanship Quarterly’s profile of Marino Menegazzo, the Venetian master of handmade gold leaf, it all came back.

 In those days, it was common for European craftsmen to be recruited by high-end shops to handle the old-world finesse of the decorative arts.
 These included stenciling, trompe l’oeil (a painting technique that makes objects appear to be 3-D); faux designs such as Strié (another painting technique that simulates the natural lines in materials such as fabric or wood); and of course, the delicate work of applying gold leaf.
 The masters of these crafts were mostly from Germany and Holland.

 We had ten painters on that house, for a solid year.
 One was my mentor and good friend, John Vidrinskas, a master painter from Lithuania, who was assigned the job of gold leafing the living room, and he asked for me as his helper.
 It was a joy — and incredibly exacting.